Ceramic art

-Ceramic art is art made from ceramic materials, including clay that serves as a cultural, professional, and historical representation of individuals and groups across centuries of art.
-It may take varied forms, such as artistic pottery, tableware, tiles, figurines and other sculpture.
-As one of the plastic arts, ceramic art is a visual art.
-While some ceramics are considered fine art, such as pottery or sculpture, most are considered to be decorative, industrial or applied art objects.
-Ceramic art can be created by one person or by a group, in a pottery or a ceramic factory.
+Ceramic art, one of the plastic arts, is art made from ceramic materials, including clay.
+Ceramic art may take forms such as pottery, tiles, figurines, sculptures, and tableware.
+While some ceramic products are considered fine art, others are considered decorative, industrial, or applied art objects.
+Ceramics may also be considered artefacts in archaeology.
+People design, manufacture, and decorate pottery in pottery or ceramic factories.
+Some pottery is regarded as art pottery.
+In one-person pottery studios, ceramists or potters produce studio pottery.
+Ceramics exclude glass and mosaics made from glass tesserae.

 In Britain and the United States, modern ceramics as an art took its inspiration in the early twentieth century from the Arts and Crafts movement, leading to the revival of pottery considered as a specifically modern craft.
 Such crafts emphasized traditional non-industrial production techniques, faithfulness to the material, the skills of the individual maker, attention to utility, and an absence of excessive decoration that was typical to the Victorian era.

 The word "ceramics" comes from the Greek keramikos (κεραμεικός), meaning "pottery", which in turn comes from keramos (κέραμος) meaning "potter's clay".
 Most traditional ceramic products were made from clay (or clay mixed with other materials), shaped and subjected to heat, and tableware and decorative ceramics are generally still made this way.
 In modern ceramic engineering usage, ceramics is the art and science of making objects from inorganic, non-metallic materials by the action of heat.
 It excludes glass and mosaic made from glass tesserae.

 There is a long history of ceramic art in almost all developed cultures, and often ceramic objects are all the artistic evidence left from vanished cultures, like that of the Nok in Africa over 2,000 years ago.
 Cultures especially noted for ceramics include the Chinese, Cretan, Greek, Persian, Mayan, Japanese, and Korean cultures, as well as the modern Western cultures.

 Elements of ceramic art, upon which different degrees of emphasis have been placed at different times, are the shape of the object, its decoration by painting, carving and other methods, and the glazing found on most ceramics.